-Responses
+Resnonses

-A. Answer the Following Question

-1. Are the institution's calendar and term lengths, including non-standard terms, within the range of good practice in higher education?
-Do they contribute to an academic environment in which students receive a rigorous and thorough education?

-The institution follows a semester calendar with term lengths of 14, 15, and 16 weeks primarily.
-A few non-standard terms were identified.
-These range from 5- 24 weeks.
-The institution's calendar and terms lengths are within the range of good practice in higher education allowing for a rigorous and thorough education.

-B. Recommend HLC Follow-Up, If Appropriate

-Is any HLC follow-up required related to the institution's calendar and term length practices?
+A. Answer the Following Question 1.
+Are the institution's calendar and term lengths, including non-standard terms, within the of good practice in higher education?
+Do they contribute to an academic environment in students receive a rigorous and thorough education? ⊠ Yes ☐ No Comments: primarily.
+A few no institution's calend ows a semester calendar with term length on-standard terms were identified.
+These dar and terms lengths are within the range g for a rigorous and thorough education. range from 5- 24 weeks.
+The B. Recommend ecommend HLC Fo ollow-Up, If Appropriate ls any HLC follow-up required related to the institution's calend lar and term length practices? ☐ Yes ⊠ No Audience e: Pe er Reviewers Process: Credit Hour and Clock Hour Review

-Audience: Peer Reviewers Form Published: 2016 © Higher Learning Commission Rationale:
+Page 1